WebberZone/knowledgebase/readme.txt

 = Main features: =

-* Uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin
+* Uses a custom post type `wz_knowledgebase` ensuring your data always stays even if you choose to delete this plugin
 * Customizable permalinks: Archives are enabled so your knowledgebase can be viewed at `/knowledgebase/` automatically on activation.
-You can change this in the Settings page
+You can change this in the Settings page along with the permalinks for viewing cateogories and tags
 * Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase.
 You will need at least one category in order to display the knowledgebase
-* Additionally tags ( `kbtags` ) can also be used for each knowledgebase article
+* You can also use tags ( `kbtags` ) for each knowledgebase article
-* Shortcode `[[knowledgebase]]` will allow you to display the knowledgebase on any page of your choosing
+* Shortcode `[[knowledgebase]]` will allow you to display the entire knowledgebase or pertaining to a section (category) of your choosing
-* Inbuilt styles to display the knowledge beautifully
+* Inbuilt styles that display the knowledge beautifully and are fully responsive
 * Supports unlimited level of categories

 = Contribute =

-Although, Knowledgebase is fully functional, there are many features that I plan to add to this plugin as it develops.
-This includes inbuilt templates for articles, live search and also an options page that let's you customise some options.
+Knowledgebase is fully functional and in fact, I use this to power https://webberzone.com/support/knowledgebase.
+However, there are still many features that I plan to add to this plugin.
+This includes inbuilt templates for articles, live search amongst others.

 If you have an idea, I'd love to hear it.
 Knowledgebase is also available on [Github](https://github.com/WebberZone/knowledgebase).
 You can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues) or, better yet, fork the plugin, add a new feature and send me a pull request.